Skip to main content

 -H "api-key: YOUR-API-KEY" \

--d '{"username": "williamhgates"}'
+-d '{"profile_name": "williamhgates"}'

-1. Check Status
+1. Check Status (using the same endpoint)

 -H "Content-Type: application/json" \